aai-research-lab/aai-research-lab.github.io/_pages/profiles.md

     content: about_aaron.md
     image_circular: true # crops the image to make it circular
     more_info: >
+  - align: left
+    image: aaiResLabPhoto.png
+    content: about_aaron.md
+    image_circular: true # crops the image to make it circular
+    more_info: >
+  - align: left
+    image: aaiResLabPhoto.png
+    content: about_aaron.md
+    image_circular: true # crops the image to make it circular
+    more_info: >
+  - align: left
+    image: aaiResLabPhoto.png
+    content: about_aaron.md
+    image_circular: true # crops the image to make it circular
+    more_info: >
+  - align: left
+    image: aaiResLabPhoto.png
+    content: about_aaron.md
+    image_circular: true # crops the image to make it circular
+    more_info: >
       <p></p>
   - align: left
     image: alyssa_shaw.png